-Erin holds a masters degree in Health Care Administration and is a certified Mental Health First Aid instructor.
+Erin holds a masters degree in Health Care Administration, is a certified Mental Health First Aid instructor and an award-winning author.
 She has worked for over thirteen years at one of the largest non-profit health plans in the United States, and is currently a Mental Health & Wellness Program Director there.
 Outside of work, Erin enjoys traveling, swimming, mentoring, watching movies, and speaking on matters pertaining to mental health, marriage, and faith.
 She is passionate about helping marriages affected by mental health challenges.
 She lives with her husband, Keith, in Fullerton, California.

 Keith holds masters degrees in Computer Science and Philosophy of Religion & Ethics.
-He works as a Senior IT Business Analyst and a freelance web designer.
+He works as the technology director and web designer for Mental Health Strong® (a California-based nonprofit organization dedicated to helping marriages with mental health and addiction challenges).
 Outside of work, Keith enjoys reading, traveling, watching movies, biking, and speaking on matters pertaining to philosophy, worldviews, and faith.
-His battle with anxiety, depression, and Obsessive Compulsive Disorder (OCD) fuel his passion to help both individuals and marriages affected by mental health challenges.
+His battles with anxiety, depression, and Obsessive Compulsive Disorder fuel his passion to help both individuals and marriages affected by mental health challenges.
 He lives with his wife, Erin, in Fullerton, California.

 Eight Steps to be Mental Health Strong

 Help for you and your spouse

 Own the Journey